 “Thatʼs impossible.
 Nobodyʼs pitching arm would hold up under those conditions.
 He would have pitched most of the season with less than two days rest and several games with no rest.
 He would have pitched twelve innings in a day on several occasions while throwing 140 pitches or more.
 Nowadays, a coach and the college would get sued if there was an injury.”

 "Baseball had been his moral compass by which he navigated the world -- his source of meaning -- his salvation.
 The diamond was his sanctuary and the dugout his refuge while the raised earthen platform and batterʼs box were the pulpits upon which he preached.
-Baseball was his gift of existence; his cloistered Ivory Tower; his Shangri-la; his world of passionate isolation providing remote seclusion from the battered streets of Olivehurst-Linda."
+Baseball was his gift of existence; his cloistered Ivory Tower; his Shangri-la; his world of passionate isolation providing remote seclusion from the battered streets of West-Linda."

 "It wasnʼt a question whether the ball would leave the park or not.
 The question was: would he tip his cap?
 As Ted rounded second, the fans were practically begging for some kind of reconciliation.
 As he rounded third, the coaches were pleading: For Godʼs sake Ted, tip your damn cap.
 The fans, players, and management were asking for one last curtain call as he crossed home plate and headed for the dugout.
 He paused, but just for a brief moment, then continued on to the dressing room, thinking: 'Screw it.
 Iʼm going fishing."'

-"Chickens, goats, pit bulls, and rough-looking young men roamed the neighborhoods.
+"Chickens, goats, pit bulls, and rough-looking young men roamed the neighborhood.
 There were no street lights, curbs, gutters, nor sidewalks.
 Usually, slums and ghettos are separated by a set of railroad tracks, but in this case, by the Yuba River.
 Styx and Davie Van Roth didnʼt grow up on the other side of the tracks; they grew up on the other side of the river, a waterway that separated two distinct lifestyles -- namely, the haves and the have-nots."